rzuritamilla/phr/gip-twmodel/PITCHME.md

     </ul>
 </div>

-Note: we do too many things so much that, from the outside it looks like we are working hard to resemble other groups. or put in different words, we are fuzzyfying our scientific expertise and know-how. there is a widespread sense of lack of focus, lack of direction, lack of visibility that needs to be corrected. we need to be more clear about our uniqueness, our specialization domains and draw a GIP research landscape where our researchers and PhD candidates feel at home.
+Note: We do too many things.
+So much that, from the outside it looks like we are working hard to "fuzzyfy" our scientific expertise and know-how.
+There is a widespread sense of lack of focus, direction, and visibility that needs to be corrected.
+We need to be more clear about our uniqueness, our specialization domains and we need to create a GIP research landscape where our researchers, and PhD candidates, feel at home.

 ---
 ### GIP research: Collaborate